 Are you ready for some spring cleaning?
 This season is a great time to clear out the clutter and create new healthy habits.
-Here are six ways to jump-start your warm-weather routine and improve your physical and mental well-being.
+Here are some tips for a healthy spring to help jump-start your warm-weather routine and improve your physical and mental well-being.

 1) Get More Sleep

 Sleep plays an important role in overall health.
 After reviewing more than a dozen studies, researchers found that getting less than seven to eight hours of sleep every night can dramatically increase your risk of stroke and heart disease.
 Other research suggests inadequate sleep can reduce insulin sensitivity, negatively impact blood sugar, and even increase your risk and severity of gum disease.
 This spring, strive to get more sleep to reduce your risk of long-term health problems.

 The American Dental Association recommends brushing twice per day, for two minutes at a time, to prevent cavities and periodontal disease.
-Proper brushing technique helps you eliminate harmful plaque and bacteria that collect between your teeth and on your tongue.
+Proper flossing and brushing technique helps you eliminate harmful plaque and bacteria that collect between your teeth and on your tongue.
 This spring, look over the ADA’s recommendations for effective brushing and make sure you are doing everything you can to ward off dental health issues and maintain a healthy smile.

 3) Get Active

 As the weather starts to warm, there are more opportunities to hike, garden, or play outdoor sports.
 This season, shake off the winter blues and look for opportunities to get out and get active.
 Whether you want to take a bike ride or play a round of golf, partake in the activities that you enjoy the most.
 If you do not have time or opportunities to engage in these activities, try to walk more with the goal of taking between 10,000 to 12,000 steps per day.

 4) Slather on Sunscreen